The randomised Heston model: Model and main properties

-where~$\rho\in[-1,1]$, $\rrho := \sqrt{1-\rho^{2}}$, and~$\kappa, \theta, \xi$ are strictly positive real numbers.
-Here~$\Vv$ is a continuous random variable, independent of the filtration $(\Ff_t)_{t\geq 0}$ (see Remark~\ref{rem:VinFo}), supported on $(\vm, \vp)$ for some $0\leq \vm \leq \vp \leq \infty$, with moment generating function $\M_{\Vv}(u) := \EE\left(\E^{u \Vv}\right)$, for all $u\in\Dd_\Vv:=\{u\in\RR: \EE\left(\E^{u \Vv}\right)<\infty\}\supset (-\infty, 0]$, and we further assume that~$\Dd_{\Vv}$ contains at least an open neighbourhood of the origin, namely that $\m:=\sup\left\{u\in\RR: \M_{\Vv}(u)<\infty\right\}$ belongs to~$(0,\infty]$.
-Then clearly all positive moments of~$\Vv$ exist.
-Existence and uniqueness of a solution to this stochastic system is guaranteed as soon as~$\Vv$ admits a second moment~\cite[Chapter 5, Theorem 2.9]{KS91}.
 When~$\Vv$ is a Dirac distribution ($\vm = \vp$), the system~\eqref{eq:RandomHestonSDE} corresponds to the standard Heston model~\cite{Heston}, and it is well known that the stock price process~$\exp(X)$ is a~$\PP$-martingale; it is trivial to check that it is still the case for~\eqref{eq:RandomHestonSDE}.
-Behaviour~\cite{zeliade10}, asymptotics~\cite{FordeJac11, forde12, FordeJacMij10}, estimation and calibration~\cite{andersen07, zeliade10} of the Heston model have been treated at length in several papers, and we refer the interested reader to this literature for more details about it; we shall therefore always assume that $\vm < \vp$. \begin{remark} For any $t\geq 0$, the tower property for conditional expectations yields
+Behaviour~\cite{zeliade10}, asymptotics~\cite{FordeJac11, forde12, FordeJacMij10}, estimation and calibration~\cite{andersen07, zeliade10} of the Heston model have been treated at length in several papers, and we refer the interested reader to this literature for more details about it; we shall therefore always assume that $\vm < \vp$. \begin{remark} For any $t\geq 0$, the tower property for conditional expectation yields

 Consider the standard Heston model ($\vm=\vp =: V_0$), and construct~$\Vv$ such that $\EE(\Vv) = V_0$.
-Then, for any time $t\geq 0$, both random variables $V_t$ (in~\eqref{eq:RandomHestonSDE} and in the standard Heston model) have the same expectations; however, the randomisation of the initial variance increases the variance by $\E^{-2\kappa t}\VV(\Vv)$.
+Then, for any time $t\geq 0$, both random variables $V_t$ (in~\eqref{eq:RandomHestonSDE} and in the standard Heston model) have the same expectation; however, the randomisation of the initial variance increases the variance by $\E^{-2\kappa t}\VV(\Vv)$.
 As time tends to infinity, it is straightforward to show that the randomisation preserves the ergodicity of the variance process, with a Gamma distribution as invariant measure, with identical mean and variance:

 \end{remark}